 12:00-14:00 Tokyo time

 For nearly two years, governments have provided fiscal support to safeguard firms, households, and vulnerable populations from the effects of the COVID-19 pandemic.
 Now, many countries face a difficult trade-off between protecting livelihoods and rebuilding fiscal buffers to reduce their economic vulnerability.

-Cohosted by ADBI, the Japan Finance Ministry’s Policy Research Institute, and International Monetary Fund, the Tokyo Fiscal Forum Seminar will examine post-COVID-19 fiscal policy development and the role digital technologies can play in ensuring fiscal sustainability in Asia.
-It will focus on ways to strengthen the credibility of public finances and the digitalization of fiscal management.
+Cohosted by ADBI, the Japan Finance Ministry’s Policy Research Institute, and International Monetary Fund, the Tokyo Fiscal Forum Seminar examined post-COVID-19 fiscal policy development and the role digital technologies can play in ensuring fiscal sustainability in Asia.
+It focused on ways to strengthen the credibility of public finances and the digitalization of fiscal management.

 - Explore post-COVID-19 fiscal policy options for boosting the credibility of public finances and the Sustainable Development Goals

 - Discuss the use and effectiveness of digital technology as a fiscal management tool

 - Highlight fiscal policy experiences, best practices, the way forward in Asia after COVID-19

 Senior government officials from Asian Development Bank member economies and experts from think tanks, universities, and international organizations

 - Strengthened capacity of government officials to fiscally respond to COVID-19 economic impacts

 - Enhanced dialogue among government officials and experts on boosting economic recovery and sound public finances